Reviews You Can Rely On

 Harder to pitch

-Looking for a spacious and high-quality camping tent but don't want a massive setup?
+Are you looking for a spacious and high-quality camping tent but don't want a massive setup?
 The MSR Habitude 4 is a great choice.
-This stylish tent is not only light (12 pounds) and compact, it's also built with top-of-the-line materials and is both tall (6' 1" in the middle) and spacious (62.4 square feet).
+This stylish tent is not only light (12 pounds) and compact, but it's also built with top-of-the-line materials and is both tall (6' 1" in the middle) and spacious (62.4 square feet).
 On top of that, it features unique touches like a porch light, a large vestibule, and great ventilation.

-Although there are many positives to the Habitude 4, it isn't perfect.
-Some flaws include a single door that requires two zippers to open, a light that doesn't come with a battery, and an awkward bag.
-Those minor things aside, this tent outscored all other 4-person tents in our lineup.
+The Habitude 4 has many great attributes, but it's not flawless.
+Some disadvantages include a single door that requires two zippers to open, a light that doesn't include a battery, and an awkward bag.
+Those minor things aside, this tent outscored all other 4-person tents we tested.
+Another terrific four-person tent option is the Marmot Tungsten, which has its own unique features and lightweight build that might be what you're after.

 Read more: MSR Habitude 4 review